nwchemgit/nwchem-wiki/Python.md

 Do not call exit(1) since this may circumvent necessary clean-up of the NWChem execution environment.

-### Accessing geometry information -- a temporary hack
+### Accessing geometry information: a temporary hack

 In an ideal world the geometry and basis set objects would have full Python wrappers, but until then a back-door solution will have to